Data Centers in Bucharest

 Natural Disaster Risk

-Romania has a Low overall natural disaster risk profile, with an INFORM score of 2.9 out of 10 as of September 2025.
-While the overall risk is low, organizations should engineer solutions to account for specific regional hazards.
+Romania has a low overall disaster risk profile, with an INFORM Risk score of 2.9 out of 10 as of September 2025.
+While the general threat level is minimal, businesses should engineer infrastructure to account for specific regional hazards.